raquelxmoss/recipes/my-own-recipes/small-pavlova.md

 # A small pavlova

-This is based on Annabel Langbein's recipe, but I'm going to try a 1/3 sized recipe
+This is based on Annabel Langbein's recipe, but I'm going to try a 1/2 sized recipe

 ## Ingredients

-- 2 egg whites, at room temperature
+- 3 egg whites, at room temperature
 - pinch of salt
-- 0.5 cups caster sugar
+- 3/4 cup caster sugar
-- 2/3 tsp cornflour
+- 1 tsp cornflour
-- 1/3 tsp vinegar
+- 1/2 tsp vinegar

 ## Equipment